pastagang/pastagang/paper/readme.md

 Thoughts about the experience of being cursors on a screen go here

+## User Friendly

+Thoughts about the user experience and how easy it is to join go here

+The fact that all you need is clicking on a link to participate must not be underestimated.

 ## Audience

 I love performing to an audience.
 I find it very exhilarating.
 But it can sometimes feel self-indulgent.
 With jamming, this isn't a problem.
 It's more collaborative or something blah blah blah...